Crossword: History

-The New York Times began to publish a crossword puzzle on 15 February 1942, spurred on by the idea that the puzzle could be a welcome distraction from the harsh news of World War II.
+The New York Times finally began to publish a crossword puzzle on 15 February 1942, spurred on by the idea that the puzzle could be a welcome distraction from the harsh news of World War II.
 The New York Times's first puzzle editor was Margaret Petherbridge Farrar, who was editor from 1942 to 1969.
 She was succeeded by Will Weng, who was succeeded by Eugene T. Maleska.
 Since 1993, they have been edited by Will Shortz, the Times' fourth crossword editor.

 Simon & Schuster continues to publish the Crossword Puzzle Book Series books that it began in 1924, currently under the editorship of John M. Samson.
 The original series ended in 2007 after 258 volumes.
 Since 2008, these books are now in the Mega series, appearing three times per year and each featuring 300 puzzles.

+The cryptic crossword variation originated in Britain in the mid-1920s.
+Edward Powys Mathers set the first crossword to use entirely cryptic clues, originally just for the enjoyment of his friends, one of whom, without permission, submitted it to the Saturday Westminster Gazette.
+The editors approached Mathers for more puzzles, and published eleven more of these novel cryptic crosswords.
+Upon the demise of the Saturday Westminster, Mathers began setting puzzles for The Observer, beginning a series of 670 cryptic crosswords, which ended only with Mathers' death in 1939.
+Mathers set his puzzles under the pen name of Torquemada, after the first Grand Inquisitor of the Spanish Inquisition.
+His successors as The Observer cryptic crossword setter followed his example.
+Derrick Somerset Macnutt, who took over at Mather's death, chose the pen name "Ximenes," an Anglicization of the surname of Francisco Jiménez de Cisneros, a Grand Inquisitor in Castile.
+The current Observer cryptic compiler, Jonathan Crowther sets under the name "Azed," a reversal of Deza, another Grand Inquisitor.
+Cryptic crosswords are popular in Britain, some British Commonwealth nations, and in a few other countries.
+Many British newspapers publish both standard and cryptic crosswords.

-The British cryptic crossword was imported to the US in 1968 by composer and lyricist Stephen Sondheim in New York magazine.
-Until 2006, The Atlantic Monthly regularly featured a cryptic crossword "puzzler" by Emily Cox and Henry Rathvon, which combines cryptic clues with diabolically ingenious variations on the construction of the puzzle itself.
-In both cases, no two puzzles are alike in construction, and the intent of the puzzle authors is to entertain with novelty, not to establish new variations of the crossword genre.
+The cryptic crossword was imported to the US in 1968 by composer and lyricist Stephen Sondheim in the New York magazine, but never became widespread.
+From 1977 to 2006, The Atlantic regularly featured a cryptic crossword "Puzzler" by the husband and wife team of Emily Cox and Henry Rathvon.
+From 2006 to 2009, The Atlantic puzzler appeared only online.
+In 2010, Cox and Rathvon's efforts began to appear monthly in The Wall Street Journal.
+The pair retired at the end of 2023, but the WSJ continues to offer a cryptic crossword each month.

 In the United Kingdom, the Sunday Express was the first newspaper to publish a crossword on November 2, 1924, a Wynne puzzle adapted for the UK.
 The first crossword in Britain, according to Tony Augarde in his Oxford Guide to Word Games (1984), was in Pearson's Magazine for February 1922.